Terms & conditions

 A cancellation of an order (Which may include 1 check or different checks), can be triggered by both of our clients type (Individuals and legal entities), but the process varies for each case:

 - Individuals can trigger a cancellation only if they purchased the order online.
 If a legal entity requested a check for an individual, the legal entity must trigger the cancellation.
 In this case, AMICI Tech will not accept cancellations from the individual, but will request the individual to contact the legal entity and the Request Check Process will be placed on hold.

-- If a cancellation request is lodged, the order process will be placed on hold and the Data Officer along with the CIO will generate a pay invoice under a cancellation concept, based on the order amount and administrative fees to discount.
+- If a cancellation request is lodged, the order will immediately become cancelled, and the processing of the checks will be immediately stopped.
+Then, the Data Officer along with the CIO will generate a pay invoice under a cancellation concept, based on the order amount and administrative fees to discount.

 - After the cancellation is lodged, the customer will be advice that the process will be completed between 5 to 10 business days, and that administrative fees will apply as per the table below.